stephenlepisto/wixtoolsetexamples/README.md

 The Typical setup type installs only those features that are considered required, while the Complete setup type installs all features even if they are considered optional.

+# Customized Installer
+This installer (SimpleAppSetup-cus) is a copy of the InstallDir installer but with the following customizations:
+1. A checkbox is added to the ExitDialog that, when checked, causes the application to be launched when the Finish button is clicked.